imdrasil/jennifer.cr/docs/configuration.md

 require "jennifer/adapter/postgres" # for postgres
 ```

-> Be attentive - adapter should be required **after** main staff.
+> Be attentive - adapter should be required **after** Jennifer.
 From `0.5.0` several adapters could be required at the same time.

 [SQLite3](https://github.com/imdrasil/jennifer_sqlite3_adapter) adapter is in a separate shard.